Daylight saving time in the United States: 2015–2024: Proposals for the introduction of year-round DST

+2022–Present: New Science on Time Policy

+In response to legislation, such as the Sunshine Protection Act, multiple scientific societies, such as the American Medical Association, Sleep Research Society, American Academy of Sleep Medicine, Society for Research on Biological Rhythms, and National Sleep Foundation have all released statements in favor of a permanent time policy and recommending permanent standard time.
+At the time the release of these statements, most supporting research had focused on the acute consequences of switching time policies.
+Notably, studies had found increases in traffic accidents and cardiovascular events as well as decreased vigilance and workplace engagement, primarily during the "spring ahead" transition.
+However, there was little work examining the long-term consequences of time policy or the magnitude of impact, all of which factor into policy decisions.

+In 2025, a Stanford study compared the year-long circadian health impact of permanent Standard Time, permanent Daylight Saving Time, and biannually switching in the continental U.S. using models of the human circadian rhythm and health data from the CDC Places dataset.
+Researchers found that switching to permanent Standard Time was predicted to reduce cases of obesity by 2.6 million cases and stroke by 300,000 cases.
+Permanent Daylight Saving Time also reduced cases but to a lesser extent.
+In interviews, the authors caution that this work is from a circadian health perspective and that other factors should be considered in policy decisions such as economic and safety impacts of time policy.

 Procedure for modifications

 Changing an area's time zone

 Under the Standard Time Act of 1918, as amended by the Uniform Time Act of 1966, moving a state or an area within a state from one time zone to another requires a regulation issued by DOT.
 The governor or state legislature may initiate a request for the state or any part of the state; the highest elected officials in the county may make a request for that county.
 The standard in the statute for such decisions is the convenience of commerce in that area.
 The convenience of commerce is defined broadly to consider such circumstances as the shipment of goods within the community; the origin of television and radio broadcasts; the areas where most residents work, attend school, worship, or receive health care; the location of airports, railway, and bus stations; and the major elements of the community's economy.

 After receiving a request for altering a time zone, DOT determines whether it meets the requirement of minimum statutory criteria before issuing a notice of proposed rulemaking, soliciting public comment and scheduling a public hearing.
 Usually the hearing is held in the area requesting the change so that all affected parties can be represented.
 After the close of the comment period, the comments are reviewed and appropriate final action taken.
 If the secretary agrees that the statutory requirement has been met, the change is instituted, usually at the next changeover to or from DST.